rollerworks/search/Resources/doc/Doctrine/where_builder.rst

         }
     }

-Then we configure our converter at WhereBuilder.
+Then we configure our converter at the WhereBuilder.

 .. code-block:: php